emuell/afseq/docs/src/guide/README.md

    *Event Stream*
 ```

-By separating the **rhythmic** from the **tonal** or parameter value part of a musical sequence, each part of the sequence can be freely modified, composed and (re)combined.
-We're basically treating music in two dimensions here: the *rhythmic* part as one dimension, and the *tonal* part as another.
+By separating the rhythmical pattern from the tonal part of a musical sequence, each part of a sequence can be freely modified, composed and (re)combined.

-All content in rhythms can be either fixed -> e.g. a Lua table of events, or dynamic -> a Lua function that [generates](../extras/generators.md) events on the fly.
+All content in rhythms can be either static, a Lua table of events, or dynamic, a Lua function that [generates](../extras/generators.md) events on the fly.

-All dynamic functions or generators can also be controlled, automated via [parameters](./parameters.md) to change their behaviour at runtime in response to user input (e.g. MIDI controllers, DAW parameter automation).
+Dynamic functions or generators can also be controlled, automated via [input parameters](./parameters.md) to change their behaviour at runtime in response to user input (e.g. MIDI controllers, DAW parameter automation).
 This also allows creating more flexible rhythm templates.

 ## Examples